sparkflows/fire-tools/rest-api-scripts/README.md

 This script will create_update_user with details based on provided list of users in the file.

-format of the file content
+Format of each row in the file:

 ```<username>,<password>,<first_name>,<last_name>,<email>,<role_ids>,<group_ids>,<is_superuser>,<is_active>```

 ex: test,test@123,test,test,test@**.com,role1|role2,group1|group1,true or false, true or false

-Multiple role and group ids separated with pipe.
+Multiple roles and group ids separated with pipe.

 and pass the file path to --users_file_path argument.